Sloane Stephens: 2018: French Open finalist, WTA Finals runner-up, world No. 3

 Stephens extended her losing streak to eight matches at the Australian Open.
 She dismissed concerns about her form from the media, saying, "Everything's good.
 Just relax, everybody.
 It'll be okay, don't worry."
 In the coming months, she would prove to be correct, first by snapping her losing streak at her next tournament in Acapulco.
 In March, Stephens returned to form and won the Miami Open, her first Premier Mandatory title.
 She defeated three top-ten players at the event, including No. 3 Garbiñe Muguruza, and No. 10 Angelique Kerber in the fourth round and quarterfinals, and No. 5 Jeļena Ostapenko in the final.
 With this performance, she also cracked the top 10 for the first time.

 Despite winning the second biggest title of her career, Stephens was unable to make the quarterfinals in any of her French Open preparation tournaments.
 The highlight of her clay-court season in the lead up to the French Open was the Fed Cup semifinals on the road against France, where she won both of her singles rubbers over Pauline Parmentier and Kristina Mladenovic to lead the United States to a 3–2 victory.
 Stephens entered the French Open having never reached the quarterfinals.
 However, she was able to produce her best result at the tournament, making it to the final.
 In the semifinals, Stephens won a rematch of the 2017 US Open final against Madison Keys, the first all-American semifinal there since 2002.
-Despite going up a set and a break, Stephens lost the final to world No. 1, Simona Halep, her first loss in a WTA singles final.
+Despite going up a set and a break, Stephens lost the final to world No. 1, Simona Halep, her first loss in a WTA Tour singles final.
 Nonetheless, this run catapulted her to a career-high ranking of No. 4 in the world, making her the first American woman other than the Williams sisters to be ranked in the top 5 in singles since Lindsay Davenport in 2006.